dblock/code.dblock.org/_posts/2021/2021-04-27-walking-ethereum-transaction-logs-to-find-lost-robbies-using-etherscan-api.markdown

 ### Transactions and Logs

-Etherium transactions are a series of method calls.
+Ethereum transactions are a series of method calls.
 Each transaction has an address, input arguments and output results.
 Each method call inside a transaction receives input, or _topics_, that can be _indexed_.
 A successful method call creates a log entry.
 Etherscan lets you query logs that belong to a certain contract using indexed topics.

 For example, you can query logs for all method calls for the SuperRare contract.